 Two-thirds of the American workforce is considered below average in terms of employee engagement.
 That might not seem like that big of a deal at first glance.
-But consider the fact that the right culture in the workplace has been proven to have a positive impact on employee wellness, profitability, and productivity.
+But consider the fact that the right culture in the workplace has been proven to have a positive impact on employee engagement and productivity.

 It turns out that happy, healthy employees are an invaluable resource for companies of any size in any industry.
 Investing time in employee engagement is a smart move.
 Whether you’re hiring new employees or want to reinvigorate your current team, consider this comprehensive guide to help you determine your plan.
 It’ll go a long way towards keeping employees motivated and engaged.